sandrews13/Wagr-Assignment/README.md

 Note that A/B testing would be required to fully quantify the impact of these different screens.

 ## Caching
-This project caches game information retrieved by the Games API to allow the user to view upcoming games with offline or with poor connectivity.
-An indicator in the top-right of the game list will show when the user is offline.
+The app caches game information retrieved by the Games API to allow the user to view upcoming games while offline or with poor connectivity.
+An indicator at the top-right of the game list will show when the user is offline.
 Tap the indicator for more information.

 The network reachability manager will automatically re-sync the games list with the API when the network is restored.